Creamy Cauliflower Au Gratin – How much flavor can you stuff into a vegetable? This big flavored casserole will have everyone scraping their plates!

 Now dump those veggies on top of the sauce and pour your remaining cheese sauce over the top.

 I used gruyere cheese but a cheddar cheese would be good.
 Think cauli mac and cheese without the mac!

-You can see all my side dishes here , but below are my two of my faves!
+You can see all our side dishes here , but below are my two of our faves!

 To creamy tasty veggies!